 The Hon.
-David Feeney is a Senior Fellow at the Australian Strategic Policy Institute, an independent, non-partisan think tank established by the Commonwealth Government to provide advice for Australia’s strategic and defence leaders.
+David Feeney is a Senior Fellow at the Australian Strategic Policy Institute (ASPI), an independent, non-partisan think tank established by the Commonwealth Government to provide advice for Australia’s strategic and defence leaders.

-As Parliamentary Secretary for Defence, Mr Feeney’s responsibilities included ADF Reserves, ADF force structure (especially Plan BEERSHEBA in the Army), the Pacific Maritime Security Plan (PMSP) and liaison with Pacific Island Countries, participating in the first meeting of South Pacific Defence Ministers Meeting (SPDMM) in Tonga.
-Mr Feeney also commissioned the Department of Defence workforce review, Plan Suakin, in 2010.
-He also commissioned the report into Unresolved Recognition for Past Acts of Naval and Military Gallantry and Valour and was responsible for the Australian Government’s Defence Honours and Awards Appeals Tribunal.
+During his parliamentary career David held a number of Defence portfolios in both Government and Opposition.
+As Parliamentary Secretary for Defence (2010-2013), David’s responsibilities included ADF Reserves, ADF force structure (especially Plan BEERSHEBA in the Army), the Pacific Maritime Security Plan (PMSP) and liaison with Pacific Island Countries, participating in the first meeting of South Pacific Defence Ministers Meeting (SPDMM) in Tonga.
+Mr Feeney commissioned the Department of Defence workforce review, Plan Suakin, in 2010.

 Mr Feeney was a contributing author in Peter J Dean, Stephan Fruhling and Brendan Taylor (eds.), Australia’s American Alliance (Melbourne University Publishing, Carlton) and in Tom Frame (ed.), The Long Road.
 Australia’s Train Advise and Assist Missions (UNSW Press, Sydney).

 Prior to entering Parliament, Mr Feeney served as the ALP Assistant National Secretary, ALP Campaign Director for South Australia, Director of Strategy for the former Premier of Victoria, the Hon.
 Steve Bracks, and Victorian Labor State Secretary.